yorkie/yorkie.github.io/posts/how-i-do-add-subview-in-angular.md

 Then if you don't use angular router or you have yet another url string, you are able to do generate your `templateUrl` and `controller` depends on browser built-in global variable `location.href` or your own `$routeParams`.

-Now an agile, flex and tiny router-based angular view has born from your hands, and you feel free to expand your children when he is growing, all is on you.
+Now an agile, flex and tiny router-based angular view has been born from your hands, and you feel free to expand this child when he is growing, all is on you.

-This is open for everyone on the internet, Good luck :)
+This is open for everyone on the Internet, Good luck to everyone :)